sjjsy/neronet/doc/notes_on_architecture.md

     - Real time access
 - Access to experiment information during and after the run
     - Output values must be stored
+- Configurable
-- Conﬁgurable notiﬁcations on experiment state and progress
+- Configurable notifications on experiment state and progress
-- Conﬁgurable criteria for experiment autotermination
+- Configurable criteria for experiment autotermination
     - Input must have a specific format
 - Logging of experiment history
     - Database noSQL/SQL
-- Preferences conﬁguration
+- Preferences configuration

 ## System